Charge-conserving hybrid methods for the Yang-Mills equations: The domain-decomposed Yang--Mills equations

 \subsection{The domain-decomposed Yang--Mills equations}

 We now modify the Lagrangian from \eqref{eq:ym_lagrangian} to allow $A$ and $\phi$ to come from the discontinuous function spaces, and we enforce continuity through Lagrange multipliers $\wh H\in\V^{n-2}$ and $\wh D\in\V^{n-1}$.
 That is, let $A$ be a $C^1$ curve in $DV^1$, and let $\phi$ be a $C^0$ curve in $DV^0$.
-As before, we let $E=-(\dot A+d_A\phi)$ and $B=F_A$, but in this definition we must compute all derivatives on each element $K$ individually, since we do not expect $A$ and $\phi$ to have derivatives across the element boundaries.
+As before, we let $E=-(\dot A+d_A\phi)$ and $B=F_A$, but in this definition we take the derivative element-wise on each $K$; in general, $A$ and $\phi$ are not weakly differentiable on $\overline\Omega$ due to jumps across element boundaries.

 As before, the regularity assumptions on $\phi$ and $A$ imply that $E\in L^4\Lambda^1({\overline\Omega},\g)$ and $B\in L^2\Lambda^2({\overline\Omega},\g)$, and so this implies that $D=\epsilon E\in L^4\Lambda^{n-1}({\overline\Omega},\g)$ and $H=\mu^{-1}B\in L^2\Lambda^{n-2}({\overline\Omega},\g)$.
 Again, we impose the additional assumption that $\dot D\in L^4\Lambda^{n-1}({\overline\Omega},\g)$.
 Our Lagrangian is now